-The best, quick, and most valuable way of reheating pizza is, heating it in a pan.
-These are the steps involved in preparing/reheating pizza in a pan:
+The best, quick, and most valuable way of reheating pizza is to heat it in a pan.
+These are the steps involved in reheating pizza in a pan:

 You are supposed to preheat the pan on medium-low flame before placing the pizza slice on it.
 Try using any non-stick pizza pan, as it would be easier to clean the spilled cheese on it.
 Preheat the pan for almost 1-2 minutes.